Rhyming and Stealing

 […] among habitues has as many etymons as Homer had home-places, such probably being boozed up ex cathedra.

 So why do so few rhyming slang terms remain in American English?
-Perhaps I’m overestimating how thriving the culture was and there was never a lexicon that went far beyond the few remnants I’ve pointed out.
-Or maybe the cryptolect was so deep and impenetrable it wasn’t discovered, let alone recorded.
+Perhaps I’m overestimating how thriving the culture was and there was never a lexicon deeper than the few remnants I’ve pointed out.
+Or maybe the cryptolect was so deep and impenetrable it evaded detection, let alone being recorded.
 I like to think there are dimly lit corners of America where a marginalized culture still communicates below mainstream society’s radar using an argot rooted in rhyming slang.

 Part 4: The Mysteries of Zūja-Go